Always man in focus

 Trends and technology push the waste industry forward

-Nancy Strand associates the phrase “Smarter life in human cities” with a strong connection between people, the environment and technology.
+Nancy Strand associates the phrase “Together for a smarter and better society” with a strong connection between people, the environment and technology.
 To her, human cities means cities that are good places to live and work, and cities that use technology for the best of its citizens.
 Cities where resources are taken care of, and where solutions that take into account the environment and climate also facilitate personal and social needs.

-– In the spring of 2020, Norsk Gjenvinning AS, together with a number of players, introduces a proposal for common waste symbols for Norway and the Nordic region.
+– In the spring of 2020, Avfall Norge, together with a number of players, introduced a proposal for common waste symbols for Norway and the Nordic region.
 We hope the initiative will make peoples life more easy.
 The goal is that people can sort and recycle the same way at home, at their work place, at their cabin and in public spaces.

 – Innovations are constantly popping up in the waste industry.
 Recycled plasterboard from renovation can now e.g. be recycled and used as “new” raw material in the production of new plasterboard.
 Wood can be sorted and reused in the production of furniture, and we keep an eye out for new logistics solutions that could for instance combine goods transport with waste collection to reduce driving in city centres.